 RotoRob Tune of the Day

 Now it’s your turn.
-Let us know in the comments below who your favourite Fantasy baseball pickup of the week is.
+Let us know in the comments below what you’re expecting out of Jose Urena next season.